MitchellShibilski-Unkel/GPT-2/README.md

 # GPT-2

+## About

+This a GPT-2 fork.
+The idea for this repo is to be able to update and experinment with GPT-2 in a new way.
+For example, this repo offers a reengineered version of the orginal GPT (`tensorflow`) in PyTorch (`pytorch`).

+## Notes

 Code and models from the paper ["Language Models are Unsupervised Multitask Learners"](https://d4mucfpksywv.cloudfront.net/better-language-models/language-models.pdf).

 You can read about GPT-2 and its staged release in our [original blog post](https://openai.com/research/better-language-models/), [6 month follow-up post](https://openai.com/blog/gpt-2-6-month-follow-up/), and [final post](https://www.openai.com/blog/gpt-2-1-5b-release/).